 The answer is both of them.

-We’ve also noticed that where Sha lines strike the outside of a building it also has a detrimental effect, though it seems to be the PaKua which is the more influential in determining what those are.
+I’ve also noticed that where Sha lines strike the outside of a building it also has a detrimental effect, though it seems to be the PaKua which is the more influential in determining what those are.
 For instance a Sha line striking the Southwest of a building is likely to adversely influence relationships in that building.

 There are interactions between colours, bathrooms and kitchens that can cause problems if they are in the wrong location.
 For example a lot of blue, or a bathroom in the Southwest (“marriage” area) will often weaken a marriage unless counter measures are put into place.

 So how does that work ?

-Red is Fire element, Two is an Earth number and the Marriage influence is in the Southwest which is also Earth.
-If you run those through the 5 Element cycle in the page on Colours, you’ll find that the pair of Red roses actually
+- Two is an Earth number and the Marriage influence is in the Southwest which is also Earth.

+- If you run those through the 5 Element cycle in the page on Colours, you’ll find that the pair of Red roses actually strengthens the Marriage influence.

-In our experience the Pakua is generally the more useful of the two to use to look at the whole building and the BaGua is the more useful to look at individual rooms.
+In my experience the Pakua is generally the more useful of the two to use to look at the whole building and the BaGua is the more useful to look at individual rooms.
 So for instance placing your two red roses in the Southwest of the house is far more likely to work than placing them in the Southwest of the room.